 Both in the epic and the Westerns, certain traits, unique national features and characteristic requirements in the men who once built the Greek and Roman nations and later were responsible for the national character of the US, Day suspects.
 “Because of the entrenched nature of these associations, I content that generalized American audiences necessarily read the presentation of such things as heroism, masculinity, honor, women’s roles, confrontation, and conflict in ancient epic through a ‘Western’ lens.”

-The basic obvious parallels between the two forms of storytelling have been discovered decades ago by scholars of film, literature, philosophy and political science.
-Day, however, covers a number of aspects exploring both genres and goes in detail concerning important aspects of the heroic characters such as (sparse) language used, the complex system of ideal manhood (and gender roles in general) and the insistence to stand one’s ground to fight for an ideal or justice.
+The basic obvious parallels between the two forms of storytelling were discovered decades ago by scholars of film, literature, philosophy and political science.
+Day, however, covers a number of aspects exploring both genres and goes in detail concerning important aspects of the heroic characters such as (sparse) language used, the complex system of ideal manhood (and gender roles in general) and the insistence on standing one’s ground to fight for an ideal or justice.
 Nevertheless, “…the Western hero as he is resented in film has become a pervasive and persistent model for idealized American masculinity more generally,” says Day.

 Her solid chapter on High Noon in particular makes this very clear.